CHCAA-EDUX/NLP-AU/syllabus/classes/class9/class9.md

 # Class 9 Project Preperations

 ## Preperations for class
 In the class we will look more at your exam projects.
 Looking at it before class is ideal so that you can use the class for asking questions.
+Similar we will take a look at ideas for training a neural network using early stopping.

+## Plan for class

+- Early stopping
+- Project preperations and questions